arquillian/arquillian-extension-warp/impl_test_separatecl/Readme.md

 As this feature is not supported by JUnit5, a new approach was created using the sample from https://github.com/junit-team/junit5/discussions/4203.

 Nearly all tests in this project create a java archive, which is wrapped by a ShrinkWrapClassLoader.
-The test methode shall be executed on this separate classloader to simulate the test execeution by arquillian, where the test jar is assembled on the client, then deployed to the server, and the test is executed inside the server.
+The test methode shall be executed on this separate classloader to simulate the test execution by arquillian, where the test jar is assembled on the client, then deployed to the server, and the test is executed inside the server.

 To run a tests with a separated classloader, the test class has to be annotated like this: